Forum Latest Posts

 Why not to buy a train pass:

-• Majority of train passes (but especially Eurail, both global and country or region specific) are expensive.
-And one of the main reasons for that is that both Eurail and Interail passes are issued by an agencies and not directly by rail companies.
-Agencies agree with European railways about certain conditions on how, when, where etc. train passes can and should be used.
-Ever wondered why pass conditions are different in different European countries?
-That is a primary reason why train pass holders in some countries don't pay any additional fees or supplements, while in other cases they do.
-When thinking about train passes you need always to remember that neither agencies nor railway companies function at a loss while selling and allowing use of train passes.
-Resume?
-In a majority of cases rail pass is not a way to save money when traveling by train in Europe
+• Majority of rail passes (especially Eurail pass, no matter whether it's a global version or a country/region specific version of the pass) are expensive.
+One of the main reasons for that is the fact that both Eurail and Interrail passes are created & sold by agencies, they are not really products of the rail companies operating actual trains in Europe.
+These agencies simply agree with as many European railway companies as they can about specific conditions of how, when, where, etc. their train passes can be used.
+Did you ever wonder why pass rules & conditions differ in different European countries?
+Difference in agreement terms between agency issuing your rail pass and company operating the actual train you take is the reason why train pass holders in some countries don't pay additional fees/supplements, while in other cases they do pay those annoying extra fees.
+When you think about buying train pass you should always keep in mind that neither agencies offering you this pass, nor railway companies accepting the pass, function at a loss while selling & allowing use of train passes, thus in many instances rail pass is definitely not a reasonable way to save money when you travel by train in Europe.

-• Behind biggest advantage of any rail pass (--> unlimited train trips during period of validity) hides a major disadvantage - big extra fees/supplements and pricey seat reservations.
-Basically it is a hidden extra charge in addition to already expensive train pass.
-Hard to imagine, but sometimes amount passenger pays for extra fees along with seat reservations can be even greater than point-to-point ticket for the same route and train.
-Most obvious example here is high-speed EuroStar train connecting London with Paris and Brussels.
-Pass holders fee for London-Paris route is 89 euro (2nd class), while cheapest tickets for the same route cost twice less.
+• Behind the biggest advantage of any rail pass (--> unlimited train trips during certain period of validity) hides major disadvantage - high extra fees/supplements as well as rather pricey seat reservations.
+Basically, those things are nothing else than hidden extra charges, which come in addition to already expensive train pass fare.
+It might be difficult to believe it, but sometimes money passenger pays as extra fees and seat reservations can add up to be more than a point-to-point ticket price for the very same route & train.
+Most obvious example here is the high-speed EuroStar trains which connect London with Paris & Brussels.
+Pass holders fee for London to Paris journey is 118 euro (2nd class), while cheapest point-to-point tickets for the same connection cost more than twice cheaper.
 Do you still want a train pass?
-And almost the same picture can be seen with many other high-speed trains (like Thalys) or fancy overnight trains (like Trenhotel, Elipsos etc.)
+Similar things happen with many other high-speed trains (e.g. Thalys) or fancy overnight trains (e.g. Trenhotel)

-• Issue regarding train passes validity period.
-Especially with so-called 'continuous train passes' and rail passes with validity only for a few days.
-When buying such pass it is important to understand that it will be difficult to use it rationally, because you will spend half or even more time of your pass validity period on sightseeing, staying at hotel and other activities, and not making train trips.
-As result daily pass value (total price/number of days it is valid) might be even greater than full fare standard train ticket, not saying about discounted promo tickets (--> cheap rail fare), which a definitely will beat your pass daily value almost always
+• Yet another big issue with the train passes concerns validity period, especially with the so-called 'continuous' train passes and rail passes valid only couple days.
+When buying these kinds of passes it is important to understand one simple matter - it will be very difficult to use your rail pass rationally, because what really happens when you travel?
+You spend half or even more time of your pass validity period on sightseeing, sleeping at hotels and other non-travel related activities.
+As result, daily pass value (price of your pass divided on number of days this pass is valid) might be even higher than standard full-flex train ticket price for those few journeys that you plan to take during your trip.
+Plus there is also discounted promo offer tickets (--> cheap rail fare), which can easily beat your pass daily value almost always.

-• Have a train pass?
-No seat for you issue.
-In some, mainly Western European, countries there are special quotas for the number of passengers with rail pass per each train departure (such limitations obviously concern trains with compulsory seat/sleeper reservations).
+• "Travelling with a rail pass?
+Sorry, no seat for you" issue.
+In countries like France there is a special quota for the number of passengers with a rail pass per each train departure.
 Therefore you, as a pass holder, might experience problems with buying seat reservation simply because there are no seats for rail pass holders left for the train you want.
-And what if you need urgently to go by this specific train and not any other?
-Then the only thing left will be to buy full ticket (will costs a fortune because purchased right before train departure).
-Do you want to end up in such situation?
+But what if you need to travel urgently by this specific train?
+Then the only thing left will be to buy standard full fare ticket (=costs a fortune, because it will be purchased right before departure).
+Do you really want to end up in situation like that?

 Why to buy a train pass:

-• Quite often rail pass can give you some additional discounts on certain non-rail activities (like tickets for ferries, city or museum tours etc.).
-Nevertheless, such discounts usually aren't essential, so it doesn't make sense to have a pass just in order to use certain additional discount
+• Rather often rail pass can give you some additional discounts on certain non-rail related activities (e.g. tickets for ferries, city or museum tours, etc.).
+However, you should always keep in mind that such discounts usually aren't very essential, so there is definitely no sense to purchase rail pass just in order to receive certain additional discounts, see it more as a minor bonus that goes along with you rail travel pass.

 Austria (OeBB):